 Please Note: The Health Forms tab will link to our secure student electronic medical record called Magnus.
 Health forms consist of a number of parent/guardian consent forms, health history questions, and as forms that must be filled out by a medical provider.
 The consent forms need to be signed after June 15 so they will not expire before the end of the school year.
 Physicals are valid for 13 months after the examination date and must be renewed after that time period.
 Proof of immunization is also required per state guidelines.
 Students with medications or certain medical conditions must have additional forms, which can be downloaded from the Magnus site, submitted.

-All forms must be submitted through the parent portal by August 1.
-For boarders, the Travel Form must be submitted by August 15.
-These electronic forms must be filled out in order to complete the registration process.
+All registration and health forms must be submitted through the parent portal by August 1.
+The Pre-Arrival Task List must be submitted by August 15.

 During the registration process, you will receive your student ID number, advisor’s name, school email address, network access information, mailbox information, and dorm assignment and room key/fob if you are a boarding student.
 Boarding students will pick up their laundry bag if they have pre-registered with E&R Laundry.
 You can also sign up for laundry service during registration.
 After completing the registration process, boarding students may move into their rooms.